Ailrun/Quilt-Impl/README.md

 - When parse error happens in the type signature of a term definition, it reports the beginning of the term identifier.
-- Currently a type error does not produce a pretty message.
 - Omitting identity substitution is not yet supported.
 For example,
   ```
   let x = susp(y . y) in